dcooney/react-npm-starter/README.md

 | `repository`   | GIT repository where the code lives.  |
 | `bugs`         | URL to the project's issue tracker.       |

+## Compile Package

+When your ready to begin [testing the distrubuted package](https://github.com/dcooney/react-npm-starter/wiki/Testing), run `npm run build` to create a production version of the package to the `dist` directory.
+This will allow you to import the package into another project to being fully testing the implementation.

+**Note**: The `dist` directory is not comitted to the GIT repo.

 ## Publish Package to NPM

 Publishing your public or private package is as easy as running the `npm publish` command, however, before you can do so you'll need to sign up for an [npm account](https://www.npmjs.com/signup).